playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 There exist multiple different libraries that will integrate with Formik in order to add dedicated complex validation functionality. [`yup` is one such library](https://github.com/jquense/yup).

-By using `yup`, you're able to replace our home-grown function with something as simply as `yup.string().required()` to mark the field as required.
+By using `yup`, you're able to replace our home-grown function with something as simple as `yup.string().required()` to mark the field as required.

-Yup works by introducing in the concept of a "schema" into form validation.
-You start by decaring a schema that's then validated against using the `validationSchema` in the `Formik` component.
+Yup works by introducing the concept of a "schema" into form validation.
+You start by declaring a schema that's then validated against using the `validationSchema` in the `Formik` component.

 ```jsx
 import { Formik, Form, Field } from 'formik';